telent/nixwrt/README.md

     $ make extensino SSID=mysid PSK=db6c814b6a96464e1fa02efabb240ce8ceb490ddce54e6dbd4fac2f35e8184ae image=phramware

-This should create a file `extensino/firmware.bin` which you need to copy to your TFTP server
+This should create a file `extensino/firmware.bin` which you need to copy to your TFTP server.

 Caveat: the makefile is a convenience thing for hacking/testing and not intended as the nucleus of any kind of production build pipeline.
 If you want something to build on for large-scale deploys, write something that invokes nix-build directly.

 ## Running it from RAM